sharikjavid/kotto/README.md

 <p align="center">
 Trackway is a framework that lets LLMs understand how to call into your code.
-It works by statically generating context-efficient prompt templates in order to provide a seamless interface between you and the LLM backend.
+It works by statically generating context-efficient prompts in order to seamlessly interface code with an LLM backend.
 </p>

 <br/>